Posted on Sunday, September 1st, 2024 at 9:00 am

 - Meet Workers’ Comp Eligibility Requirements: You must be classified as an employee and have a work-related injury.

-- File a Workers’ Comp Claim: Notify your employer of your injury and file a workers’ comp claim promptly to protect your rights.
+- File a Workers’ Comp Claim: Notify your employer of your injury and promptly file a Workers’ Comp claim to protect your rights.

 - Obtain Medical Treatment: Follow your state’s guidelines for getting medical care from an approved workers’ comp doctor.
 Continuing your treatment until you reach MMI is crucial in documenting your impairment accurately.

-- Receive a Permanent Impairment Rating: Your doctor will evaluate your injury and provide a rating that reflects your level of permanent impairment.
+- Receive a Permanent Impairment Rating: Your doctor will evaluate your injury and provide a rating reflecting your permanent impairment level.

 If you disagree with your doctor’s impairment rating, you may be able to request an Independent Medical Examination (IME) to get a second opinion.
 This can be a critical step if the insurance company tries to minimize your condition.